AllenCompSci/Musical-Guacamole/README.md

 $helped refine walls and hitboxes

 @started enemy class (using rectangles, bufferedimage, and distance formula for distance from player to enemy)

+$finished walls and hitboxes, finished pause screen-TIME FOR CLASSES